 I remember how amazing I thought Magic Cookie Bars were when I first made them years ago and I still think they’re pretty amazing!
-I first made some Dark Chocolate-Toffee Magic Bars a few years ago, which are really yummy too.
+A few years ago, I made some Dark Chocolate-Toffee Magic Bars which are really yummy too.
 When I was looking at some recipes the other day, I came across one called Red Velvet Seven Layer Bars from The Red Velvet Lover’s Cookbook.
 I’m always up for trying a different version of Magic Cookie Bars!
 I made a few small changes to the original recipe, using unbleached flour (and a little bit more of it), and dark chocolate instead of milk chocolate chips.

-And since these bars have a touch of red velvet flavor, that makes them perfect for the holidays, right?
-I usually find myself wanting to make red velvet recipes at Christmastime and then in February for Valentine’s Day treats.
+And since these bars have a touch of red velvet flavor, that makes them a great treat for holidays like Christmas and Valentine’s Day!
 Red Velvet desserts are perfect for those times of the year!

 Red Velvet Magic Cookie Bars

-RED VELVET MAGIC COOKIE BARS adapted from The Red Velvet Lover’s Cookbook
+RED VELVET MAGIC COOKIE BARS by NancyC, adapted from The Red Velvet Lover’s Cookbook

 Makes a 9 x 13″ pan